 });

-The key shift: the MCP server stops being an auth authority and becomes an auth consumer.
-Your identity provider (Okta, Azure AD, Google Workspace, Auth0 — pick one) issues short-lived access tokens[3].
+The structural shift: the MCP server stops being an auth authority and becomes an auth consumer.
+Your IdP — Okta, Azure AD, Google Workspace, Auth0, pick one — issues short-lived access tokens[3].
 The gateway validates them against the provider's JWKS endpoint.
-The MCP server receives a verified user context it can trust without doing any crypto itself.
+The MCP server receives a verified user context it can trust without doing crypto itself.

-This pattern gives you automatic token expiry, centralized access control, audit trails, and MFA enforcement for free — because all of that lives in the IdP you already run.
+What you get for free: automatic token expiry, centralized access control, audit trails, MFA enforcement.
+Not because you built it.
+Because it lives in the IdP your company already runs.

-mcp-auth-middleware.ts// MCP server with OIDC JWT validation — no static secrets
+mcp-auth-middleware.ts// MCP server middleware.
+JWT validated against the IdP — no static secrets.

 import { createRemoteJWKSet, jwtVerify } from 'jose';